mossbee/SplitFace/README.md

-# Twin Face Discrimination Project
+# SplitFace: Cross-Attention Learning for Twin Face Separation.

 This project aims to develop a model for discriminating between twin faces using a Vision Transformer (ViT) architecture augmented with a Part Selection Module (PSM).
 The model is trained to identify subtle differences between images of twins, leveraging advanced techniques in deep learning.